Michael Dorris: Career

 Dorris and Erdrich contributed to each other's writing and together wrote romance fiction under the pseudonym Milou North to supplement their income.
 Many of the latter pieces were published in the British magazine Woman.

 Erdrich dedicated her novels The Beet Queen (1986),Tracks (1988), and The Bingo Palace to Dorris.
 The family lived in Cornish, New Hampshire.

 While teaching at Dartmouth, Dorris frequently mentored other students.
 He was part of the successful effort to eliminate the college's Indian mascot.
 In 1985, after the couple had received major grants, the family moved for a year to Northfield, Minnesota.

+After the success of The Broken Cord in 1989, and an advance of $1.5 million for the outline of Crown of Columbus, Dorris quit teaching at Dartmouth to become a full-time writer.